jpcerrone/handmadeHero/README.md

+# handmadeHero2

-# handmadeHero2 - My second attempt at following https://handmadehero.org/ .
-A series on implementing a complete game from scratch without using any libraries.
+My second attempt at following https://handmadehero.org/ .
+A series on implementing a complete game from scratch in C without using any libraries.

 The code is in a highly experimental state so expect it to be very ugly and unsctructured.

+Currently on day 17.

 ## Things implemented so far:
 * Windows message queue processing.